wuespace/telestion-message-type-dsl-specs/src/index.md

 - If any {InterfaceName} doesn't match the specified pattern
   - show a warning.
 The pattern is supposed to enable maximum cross-language support.

-InterfaceDetails: "an object consisting of" InterfaceModifiers InterfaceProperties
+InterfaceDetails: "an object containing" InterfaceModifiers InterfaceProperties

 #### Interface modifiers